 It’s no wonder then, that many landlords often find themselves asking “what is a good rental yield?”
-That’s why it’s crucial for landlords to have an understanding of what a healthy rental yield is when they are managing a rental property or are thinking of investing in one.
+That’s why it’s crucial for landlords to have an understanding of what is a good rental yield when they are managing a rental property or are thinking of investing in one.

 Put simply, a rental yield is the amount of profit that is left for the landlord after they have deducted the relevant expenses associated with running their property.